cloudmesh/classes/_sources/i524/technologies.rst.txt

 85. AWS Elastic Beanstalk
 86. Azure

     Microsoft Corporation (MSFT) markets its cloud products under the *Azure* brand name.
-At its most basic, Azure acts as an *infrastructure-as-a-service* (IaaS) provider.
-IaaS virtualizes
-    hardware components, a key differentiation from other *-as-a-service* products.
-    IaaS "abstract[s] the user from the details of infrasctructure like physical computing resources, location, data partitioning, scaling, security, backup, etc." :cite:`www-wikipedia-cloud`
+At its most basic, Azure acts as an *infrastructure- as-a-service* (IaaS) provider.
+IaaS virtualizes hardware components, a key differentiation from other *-as-a-service* products.
+IaaS "abstract[s] the user from the details of infrasctructure like physical computing resources, location, data partitioning, scaling, security, backup, etc."
+    :cite:`www-wikipedia-cloud`

     However, Azure offers a host of closely-related tool and products to enhance and improve the core product, such as raw block storage, load balancers, and IP addresses :cite:`www-azure-msft`.
-    For instance, Azure users can access predictive analytics, Bots and Blockchain-as-a-Service :cite:`www-azure-msft` as well as
+For instance, Azure users can access predictive analytics, Bots and Blockchain-as-a-Service
-    more-basic computing, networking, storage, database and management components :cite:`www-sec-edgar-msft`.
-The Azure website shows
-    twelve major categories under *Products* and twenty *Solution* categories, e.g., e-commerce or Business SaaS apps.
+    :cite:`www-azure-msft` as well as more-basic computing, networking, storage, database and management components :cite:`www-sec-edgar-msft`.
+The Azure website shows twelve major categories under *Products* and twenty *Solution* categories, e.g., e-commerce or Business SaaS apps.

-    Azure competes against Amazon's *Amazon Web Service*, :cite:`www-aws-amzn` even though IBM (*SoftLayer*
-    :cite:`www-softlayer-ibm` and *Bluemix* :cite :`www-bluemix-ibm`)
-    and Google (*Google Cloud Platform*) :cite:`www-cloud-google`
+    Azure competes against Amazon's *Amazon Web Service*, :cite:`www-aws-amzn` even though IBM (*SoftLayer*  :cite:`www-softlayer-ibm` and *Bluemix* :cite:`www-bluemix-ibm`) and Google (*Google Cloud Platform*)
-    offer IaaS to the market.
+    :cite:`www-cloud-google` offer IaaS to the market.
 As of January 2017, Azure's datacenters span 32 Microsoft-defined *regions*, or 38 *declared regions*, throughout the world. :cite:`www-azure-msft`

 87. Cloud Foundry
 88. Pivotal